Cinnamon Scones with Cinnamon Glaze

 Pro tip: Dip your knife in flour before cutting the scones so the dough doesn’t stick!

-Can you freeze scones?
+Freeze for up to 3 months.
 Unbaked scones freeze well due to the lack of moisture in the dough.
-Individually wrap the scones then store in an airtight container or freezer bag.
-Freeze for up to 1 month before defrosting in the refrigerator and baking.
+Individually wrap the scones in plastic wrap then store in an airtight container in the freezer.
+Defrost in the refrigerator and bake according to recipe.
 Baked scones may also be frozen for up to 1 month.

 Ingredients